Moraea index lists all the species in all five groups alphabetically.

 In September 2006 we came across this stunning display of these plants in bloom driving from Nieuwoudtville to Vanrhynsdorp.
 Since these flowers are not open every day and also not very long during that day they are open, we considered ourselves very fortunate.
 Photos by Mary Sue Ittner of them in habitat and of one that has a bluish tint.
 Photos by Bob Rutemoeller of one with a caterpillar and a group of white ones.

-Moraea singularis has a short underground stem, so it appears to grow at ground level.
+Moraea singularis Goldblatt & J.C.Manning has a short underground stem, so it appears to grow at ground level.
 Pale yellow flowers with brown nectar guides, arranged in a cup shape.
 Blooms briefly, after the first rains of the season, in mid-winter (July-August).
 Native to granite gravel flats in central Namaqualand.

 This is a rather striking evergreen moraea, looking at first glance to be an iris.
 It forms large clumps of rigidly upright stems of flowers, opening over a couple of weeks.
 Each bulb produces a single new leaf each year, followed by a solitary scape which contains a number of flowers which open in succession at the tip.
 The first photo shows an established clump in full flower in my garden.
 The first photo and description by Paul Tyerman.
 Two additional photographs taken by Mary Sue Ittner of plants that were planted and growing well at Kirstenbosch National Botanical Garden.
 The last photo shows a plant grown and photographed by Arte Cifuentes that demonstrates the remarkably long leaves of the species

-Moraea striata.
-This plant has khaki-colored flowers that open in early afternoon and close at nightfall.
-It has sticky stems and unusual V-shaped leaves, and is probably most closely related to the brown-flowered M. bubalina.
+Moraea striata Goldblatt & J.C.Manning has khaki-colored flowers that open in early afternoon and close at nightfall.
+It has sticky stems and unusual V-shaped leaves, and is probably most closely related to the brown-flowered Moraea bubalina.
 It blooms in October.
 It grows at the foot of the mountains near Oudtshoorn, a desert region with about six inches (170 mm) of rain per year.
 Rainfall is spread through most of the year, with a brief dry period in mid-summer (December-February).

 Galaxia - Gynandriris - Hexaglottis - Homeria A-J - Homeria K-Z - Moraea group A - Moraea group B - Moraea group C-E - Moraea group F - Moraea group G-I - Moraea group J-M - Moraea group N-R - Moraea group T - Moraea group U-V - Moraea hybrids - Moraea index